AxonIQ/reference-guide/1.2-domain-logic/deadlines.md

 String deadlineId = deadlineManager.schedule(Duration.ofMillis(500), "myDeadline", new MyDeadlinePayload(...));
 ```

-Lastly, you could also provide the Deadline Identifier to the `DeadlineManager` instead of letting the `DeadlineManager` generate an identifier automatically.

 ## Handling a Deadline

 We have now seen how to schedule a Deadline.
 When the scheduled time is met, the corresponding `@DeadlineHandler` is invoked.
 A `@DeadlineHandler` is a Message Handler as any other in Axon - it is possible to inject parameters for which the `ParameterResolver`s exist.